 Sick pay received under the Federal Insurance Contributions Act and Railroad Retirement Act.
-California excludes these items from income.
+California excludes this item from income.
 Enter in column B the amount of these benefits included in the amount in column A.

-Ride-sharing fringe benefit differences.
+Ridesharing fringe benefit differences.
 Under federal law, qualified transportation benefits are excluded from gross income.
-Under the California R&TC, there are no monthly limits for the exclusion of these benefits and California's definitions are more expansive.
+Under the R&TC, there are no monthly limits for the exclusion of these benefits and California's definitions are more expansive.
 Enter the amount of ridesharing benefits received and included in federal income on line 7, column B.